skgtech/skgtech.github.io/_posts/startups/2016-10-11-are-you-a-startup-come-forward.md

 author: thanpolas
 ---

-Hello, I am Thanasis and in my lifetime I have founded and closed many startups.
+Hello, I am Thanasis and in my lifetime I have founded and dissolved many startups.
 Today I am on my fifth venture, working on a SaaS business for the past two years, a niche service that offers client-side network diagnostics [netscan.co](https://www.netscan.co).

 ## Startup Marketing and Exposure